 For other pain, we have to be aware of our pain and fatigue.
 This means limits and moderation.

 And what we choose to go to should be things that are not going to overly assault us with lights and sounds.
 I make choices based on how far do I have to travel because it will not be fun getting home with a wicked migraine.
 What are the plans for?
 Because if it is something I can do; dinner, cards, game night, movie (sometimes) then I am more inclined to say yes.

 Now there should be no guilt involved in this process.
 What it really is our own little cost vs benefit analysis.
 How much is this going to cost me in pain to what sort of benefit there is to be gained?

 Cost: Loud, flashing lights, screaming crowds, smoke =High cost in pain.

-Benefit: No benefit due to inability to focus on music.
-Music itself hurts.
+Benefit: No benefit due to the inability to focus on music.
+The music itself hurts.

 Cost: light in room, 4 people= minimal cost

 Benefit: Having a good time with company, laughing, enjoyment, socializing with friends.
 Relatively short duration for pain and fatigue.
 I can leave when I want to.

 We have our limitations but we are aware of them.
 We should use that as a guideline to accepting plans, spontaneous plans or making plans.
 If we can’t do A, we could do B. The idea is not to do anything at all, but to find things within your limitations to do with friends, family and loved ones or choose things within those limits you get invited to.